-Kaz is also a Brain Entrainment Consultant
+Kaz is also a Brain Entrainment Consultant and the co-founder of the Institute of Mind and Life Advancement (IMALA).

 Brain Entrainment refers to the human brain's electrical response to rhythmic sensory stimulation and programming, such as pulses of sound or light.